RasmusLindroth/tut/docs/man/tut.7.md

 **:newer**
 : Force load newer toots in current timeline

+**:next-acct**
+: Go to the next account if you\'re logged in to multiple

 **:preferences**
 : Update your profile and some other settings

+**:prev-acct**
+: Go to the prev account if you\'re logged in to multiple

 **:profile**
 : Go to your profile

 **:proportions** *\[int\] \[int\]*
-: Sets the proportions of the windows and the content.
-The first integer is your windows and the other for content, e.g. :proportions 1 3
+: Sets the proportions of the panes and the content.
+The first integer is your panes and the other for content, e.g. :proportions 1 3

 **:refetch**
 : Refetches the current item that you\'re viewing.
 Can be used to update poll results.